 The app gives you the option to track your debts by name, amount, interest rate and so on.
 You can also use the app to keep on top of who owes you money.

 For example, if your friend Pete owes you $50, you can enter it into the app and record the payment once it’s received.

 In addition to payments, you can keep track of penalties, interest rates and fees you may get charged during your payoff journey.
 The large numeric pad interface makes it easy to use and enter amounts.

 One unique feature of this app is that it allows you to track savings as well.
-For example, if you’re setting some money aside for an emergency fund in addition to paying down debt, you can track that separately within the app.
+For example, if you’re setting some money aside for an emergency fund while paying down debt, you can track that separately.

 The app keeps all your information safe with a passcode.
 If you get the Pro version you can sync your information with Dropbox, so it’s backed up to the cloud.